Angelina Jolie Tells Brad Pitt A Loan Is Not Child Support

 Angelina Jolie pushed back at her ex and father of her children, Brad Pitt.

-Earlier, Pitt’s legal team filed a court claim that Jolie’s recent court filing against him, citing a failure to pay “meaningful child support” was “a thinly-veiled effort to manipulate media coverage,” according to an Inquisitr report.
+Earlier, Pitt’s legal team filed a court claim that Jolie’s recent court filing against him, citing a failure to pay “meaningful child support,” was “a thinly-veiled effort to manipulate media coverage,” according to an Inquisitr report.

 However, Jolie’s lawyer, Samantha Bley DeJean, gave a statement to People to set the record straight.
 Bley DeJean explained that the filing was not only accurate in facts, but also legally appropriate.
 She said, “What has been filed by Brad’s side today is a blatant attempt to obfuscate the truth and distract from the fact that he has not fully met his legal obligations to support the children.”